adamsilver/fdpb/01-Register.md

 ![blah blah](/)

-We'll position this at the top of the page, so that when a page refreshes the error will be shown without the user having to scroll.
+We'll position this at the top of the page, so that when it refreshes the error will be shown without the user having to scroll.
 We can do the same thing, even when Javascript performs validation (averting the page refresh) by bringing the error summary into view.

-Conventionally, errors should be styled in some sort of red.
+Conventionally, errors should be styled in red.
 We'll embrace this convention.
 To support those who can't see colour, we also provide an icon.
 As is the case with most inclusive design approaches, this helps people who can see in colour too.
 A well-designed icon is quicker to scan and interpret than reading long sentences.

 Each error message is an internal anchor that sets focus to the field.